SINeWang/txdid-java/README.md

-# Derid: A Distributed ID Generator for E&R
+# Derid: A Distributed ID Generator with Time and X-Dimension

 ## Source